-X. Requirements for a Minor COVID-19 Outbreak
+IX.
+Requirements for a Minor COVID-19 Outbreak

 A minor COVID outbreak is defined by CAL-OSHA as three or more employee COVID-19 cases within an exposed group within a 14-day period as measured by the testing date of each case.
 These requirements apply until there are no new COVID-19 cases in the exposed group for 14 days.
-UC Hastings Law will work with San Francisco Department of Public Health to ensure appropriate requirements are followed.

-&lt;sup>5 Exposed group means all employees at a work location, working area, or a common area at work where a COVID-19 case was present, at any time during the high-risk period, including in bathrooms, walkways, hallways, and
+&lt;sup>3 Exposed group means all employees at a work location, working area, or a common area at work where a COVID-19 case was present, at any time during the high-risk period, including in bathrooms, walkways, hallways, and waiting areas.
+An exposed group does not include (1) places where individuals momentarily pass through while everyone is wearing face coverings and not congregating, (2) the COVID-19 case was not present at the site at the same time as other individuals, or (3) the COVID-19 case was wearing a face covering during the entire visit, which was less than 15 minutes during the high risk exposure period.

-- 1. COVID-19 Testing: Provided to unvaccinated individuals, free of charge, until there have been no cases in the affected group for 14 days.
-Additional testing may be recommended or required by Public Health. - 2.
-Respirators: Employees have a right to request a respirator if they are unvaccinated. - 3.
-Physical Distancing or Partitions: UC Hastings Law will determine whether to implement physical distancing of at least six feet, or if not feasible, the use of physical partitions. - 4.
-Outbreak Investigation and Hazard Corrections: UC Hastings Law will immediately investigate and determine potential factors that contributed to the outbreak, make any necessary changes to reduce potential for transmission, and document all of these efforts. - Ventilation: UC Hastings Law will use the highest compatible filtering efficiency for mechanically ventilated buildings and determine whether portable or mounted HEPA filtration units or other air cleaning systems would further reduce transmission and implement to the degree feasible.
+- 1. COVID-19 Testing: Provided to unvaccinated individuals within the exposed group, free of charge, until there have been no cases in the affected group for 14 days. - 2.
+Respirators: Employees have a right to request a respirator if they are unvaccinated. - Physical Distancing or Partitions: UC Law SF will determine whether to implement physical distancing of at least six feet, or if not feasible, the use of physical partitions. - Outbreak Investigation and Hazard Corrections: UC Law SF will immediately investigate and determine potential factors that contributed to the outbreak, make any necessary changes to reduce potential for transmission, and document all of these efforts. - Ventilation: UC Law SF will use the highest compatible filtering efficiency for mechanically ventilated buildings and determine whether portable or mounted HEPA filtration units or other air cleaning systems would further reduce transmission and implement to the degree feasible.

-XI.
-Requirements for Major COVID-19 Outbreaks
+X. Requirements for Major COVID-19 Outbreaks